 Academic Alert Program

 Academic Alert identifies students experiencing academic difficulty at any point during their education on the Ridge.
 Once identified, the Student Success Counselor addresses a student’s needs, increasing the likelihood of their success.
 Students may be identified for Academic Alert for a variety of reasons, including frequent absences, accommodations, behavior, tardiness, test scores, language skills, or writing ability.
-For more information, contact Sara Balog, Retention Specialist, at 304-260-4380 Ext.
-2120 or firstname.lastname@example.org.
+For more information, contact, Sara Gordon, Student Development Coordinator, email@example.com or 304.260.4380 x 2120.

 Peer Tutor Program

 This free service helps students to achieve success by reinforcing classroom instruction and helping students become independent learners.
-This is a self-serve program where a student completes a tutor request form (pdf) and, when the form is received by the Success Center, a tutor will contact the student within two business days, offering 2-3 times of availability from which the student may choose.
-Tutors are available for a variety of courses ranging from Academic Foundations to the Sciences.
-For more information, contact: Anna Mary Walsh, Program Specialist, 304-260-4380 Ext.
-2343, email@example.com.
+Students submit an electronic tutor request form and the form will go to the appropriate school division for which help is requested.
+Within two business days, a tutor will contact the student via email offering 2 – 3 times of availability from which the student may choose.
+For more information, contact Ashley Sturm at 304-260-4380, extension 2128 or email at firstname.lastname@example.org.

 Writing Assistance Program